-If you are looking for personal financial aid, see our article on Financial Aid; check out Scholarship Information if you are a student; see Grants for Business or Microfinance in the United States for assistance starting or growing your business; Grants for Research if that applies to you, and Government Grants to Purchase a Home if you are in need of help to buy or keep your home.
+For money help see our article on Financial Aid; check out Pell Grants if you're a student; see Grants for Business for to start or grow your business; Grants for Research if that applies to you, and Government Grants to Purchase a Home for help buying or keeping your home.